pipelinit/pipelinit-cli/README.md

 - It can help with deleting unused code
 - It is a great tool to teach how to write better code

+### SAST

+The SAST (Static application security testing) step uses static analysis tools to improve overall code security.
+This step is distinct from the _Lint_ step because of the focus towards security.

+One issue with SAST tools is that it may generate some false-positives, therefore it's adoption should be done incrementally.
+To mitigate this, by default Pipelinit allows this step to fail.

+SAST is useful for most applications and libraries because:

+- It prevents vulnerabilities early
+- It improves application reliability
+- It is a great tool to teach how to write safer code

+### Test

+The test step runs automated tests detected in the project.

+The scope of this step isn't individual files, but the whole application or library.
+This stage may start extra services if the application or library requires it.

+Any application or library, no matter how small the codebase or the team, benefits from automated tests because:

+- It prevents bugs from (re)appearing
+- It helps to onboard new contributors
+- It's required to refactor the codebase towards something better
+- It documents how the software behaves

+The benefits far outweight the costs.

 ## Stacks and Platforms

 <table>